ketranm/neuralHMM/README.md

 # neuralHMM

+The code is in cleanup process.
+We will make all the code availabel soon.
 Code of end to end unsupervised neural HMM.
 Please make a PR if you want to contribute to the code.

 ```